-- A. 99-Year Requirement All inclusionary units shall remain affordable for a period of no-less than ninety nine (99) years commencing from the date of initial occupancy of the units. - B. Restrictions Provisions to ensure continued affordability of inclusionary units shall be embodied in legally binding agreements and/or deed restrictions satisfactory to the City, which shall be prepared by the developer but which shall not be recorded or filed until reviewed and approved by the appropriate reviewing body with such modifications as it may deem necessary to carry out the purpose of this article. - C. Rent Changes Provisions for continued affordability of inclusionary rental units shall limit annual rent changes to the percentage change in the AMI within the City of Gainesville MSA. - D. Sublet Restrictions Provisions for continued affordability of inclusionary units shall prohibit subletting rental units for a price exceeding that which is affordable for a household with an annual income that is eighty percent (80%) of AMI.
+- A. Affordability timeline All affordable units provided as part of this section shall remain affordable for a period of no-less than ninety nine (99) years commencing from the date of initial occupancy of the units. - B. Restrictions Provisions to ensure continued affordability of inclusionary units shall be embodied in legally binding agreements and/or deed restrictions satisfactory to the City Attorney's office, Rent Changes Provisions for continued affordability of inclusionary rental units shall limit annual rent changes to the percentage change in the AMI within the City of Gainesville MSA. - C. Sublet Restrictions Provisions for continued affordability of inclusionary units shall prohibit subletting rental units for a price exceeding that which is affordable for a household with an annual income that is eighty percent (80%) of AMI.